mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/Preferences/Open-WebStart-Page/index.md

 ### My Website

 The My Website link will point to your localhost.
-If you are using an Apache or Nginx port of 8888, you will link to http://localhost:8888.
-If you are using Apache or Nginx port 80, you will link to http://localhost .
+If you are using an Apache/Nginx port 8888, you will link to http://localhost:8888.
+If you are using Apache/Nginx port 80, you will link to http://localhost .